An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution

-where $\kappa_\mathrm{0P}^\prime$ is the Planck mean opacity weighted by the photon number spectrum.
+where $\kappa_\mathrm{0P}^\prime$ is the Planck mean opacity weighted by the photon-number spectrum.
 This expression is derived from Kirchhoff's law, which states that the emission coefficient is equal to the product of the absorption coefficient and the blackbody intensity.
-Furthermore, we define frequency-integrated opacities for the photon number density as follows:
+Furthermore, we define frequency-integrated opacities for the photon-number density as follows:

 We estimate $\chi^\prime_{0F}$ in the same manner as $\chi_{0F}$ in Section~\ref{sec:spectral_reconstruction}, obtaining

 where $\xi_\chi$ is given by Equation~\eqref{eq:xi_chi}.
 We obtain $\tenQofRSLA_\mr{rad,S}$ by imposing the M1 closure relation,